jfspps/howtos/SoftwareEngineering/Methdologies.md

 + Product manager - business and technically-orientated leader of the project, who generally identifies business opportunities for the product and provides overall management of the product
 + Business analysts - individuals who work closely with the customers and the product manager to draw up detailed user (or business) requirements
 + UX and UI designers - individuals who study how end-users perceive and respond to an interface, and then proceed to design an experience that enables to users to make best use of the frontend
-+ Backend developers - individuals who work on aspects of the product that are not seen by the end-user but nonentheless drive the business logic, usually through web services, bespoke microservices and some sort of database
++ Backend developers - individuals who work on aspects of the product that are not seen by the end-user but nonetheless drive the business logic, usually through web services, bespoke microservices and some sort of database
 + Frontend developers - individuals who build web clients (with the aid of a framework or templating engine) that translate backend logic into a form that a web browser can render, implementing the aforementioned UX and UI designs
 + DevOps - development operations, individuals who focus on looking after the continuous integration of new software features and the continuous delivery of said features for testing or deployment to the company's datacentre or a hosted platform-as-a-service
 + Quality Assurance - individuals who perform manual and automated [testing](SoftwareTesting.md), working with all members of team to monitor user targets are met in a timely manner